For me, returning home from uni for Christmas was a good idea to start with, but now I can’t go back to the campus, I’m starting to regret it…

 Everyone has swum this stretch before but, this time, we aren’t drowning.
 The pandemic isn’t over yet but look at how far we’ve come.
 Karma might not be on our side at the moment, but nothing is impossible – the word says, “I’m possible”.
 With the vaccines now coming in, there is finally light at the end of the tunnel.
 This isn’t a repeat of 2020; we’ve already been through the eye of the storm.
 Instead, it’s the tail end of the hurricane.
 Give the vaccine time to be distributed.
 We will get back to some sort of normality eventually and be able to see loved ones once again, including any new arrivals.
 For now, we all need to play our part in defeating this menace.

 Max Wrigley was born and grew up in Teesside.
-He found a love for writing aged 19, through having a friendship with an already published author.
+He found a love for writing aged 19.
 Max is currently on the Humanities Foundation Year at the University of East Anglia and hopes to progress onto the BA (Hons) Creative Writing and English Literature degree next September.
 His ambition is to publish books which have underlying meanings connected to ongoing issues that people experience.

 Do you have a story, something to say or an idea for what we should cover on The Tees Online?
 Contact us at email@example.com.